 A. Number

-The officers of the Unit shall consist of a President, a Vice-President, a Secretary, A Treasurer, and an Assistant Treasurer.
+The officers of the Unit shall consist of a President, a Vice-President, a Secretary, and Treasurer.

 B. Election

 Each new Board of Directors shall elect all officers at its first meeting, and the persons elected shall hold office for one year or until their successors have been duly elected.